Ken Russell (politician): Congressional and Senate campaigns

-In 2021, Russell announced that he would run for the U.S. Senate in the 2022 election.
-After determining that Val Demings was likely to win the Democratic nomination in the Senate race, he switched his candidacy to the U.S. House of Representatives for Florida's 27th district in May 2022.
+In 2021, Russell announced that he would run for the U.S. Senate in 2022, challenging incumbent Republican Marco Rubio.
+After determining that Val Demings was likely to win the Democratic nomination, he switched his candidacy to the U.S. House of Representatives for Florida's 27th district in May 2022.
 Russell lost the primary election on August 23 to Annette Taddeo.